-Step 2: Gather the necessary documentation.
 The CSS Profile requires tax documents from the same year as the Free Application for Federal Student Aid, or FAFSA, which is required for students interested in receiving federal financial aid.
 Students who have already completed the FAFSA can use much of the same documentation for the CSS Profile.
-Families will report their income from two years prior to the year a student plans to attend college on both forms.
-A family completing the form for the 2021-2022 academic year, for instance, will use the 2019 tax return.

 Since the CSS Profile is a very in-depth form, families should expect to need additional documents.
 These will include their most recently completed tax returns; W-2 forms and other records of current year income; records of untaxed income and benefits; assets; and bank statements, according to the College Board.

-Step 4: Complete the application.
-“In many ways it’s going to start off feeling very much the same” as the FAFSA, says Scott Wallace-Juedes, director of undergraduate financial aid at Yale.
+“In many ways it’s going to start off feeling very much the same” as the FAFSA, says Scott Wallace-Juedes, director of undergraduate financial aid at Yale College, a constituent school of Yale University in Connecticut.
 “Tell us about your family, where you live, how old are your parents, do you have other siblings in college.
 Then it will ask for tax data.”

 There will also be an opportunity for families to detail any special circumstances.
 Experts say this is a good place for families to describe anything not apparent on their tax forms or in any other questions, such as the costs of caring for a grandparent overseas or other financial hardships.

 As a result of the coronavirus pandemic, many families may find that their taxes from two years prior do not adequately reflect their current financial situation.
 Beyond providing details of a special circumstance, families should keep in mind they can also appeal for more aid by contacting a college’s financial aid office.

 Submit the Application